 Now, the aforementioned Anthrocon does have a fair number of attendance records as well: First con to cross 2000, 3000, 4000; highest attendance of a furry convention in its 5th year (and 6th, 7th, through the present).
 Anthrocon does not have the record for highest attendance in the first through fourth years of a convention.
 That record is held by Further Confusion.
-Sources for this are at http://en.wikifur.com/wiki/Convention , which has derived information from http://www.mustelid.com/otterhall/afcis.h
+Sources for this are at http://en.wikifur.com/wiki/Convention , which has derived information from http://www.mustelid.com/otterhall/afcis.html and other sources.

 Now, in current discussion, the following statement was said: "FC basically ate ConFurence.
 We don't consider that a third year, because there was an established con already."

 I'm going to very strongly disagree.
 Let's cover three reasons why FC deserves its attendance title.

 ConFurence occurred in the following cities in California: Costa Mesa, Anaheim, Irvine, Buena Park, San Diego, Burbank.
 All of these cities are located in Orange County in Southern California, except for San Diego, which is even further south.
 Further Confusion is a Bay Area convention, and has been held in San Jose, San Mateo, and Santa Clara.
 The closest locations both conventions were held at are still hundreds of miles and six hours of driving apart.

 Further Confusion is and has been run by different fans than Confurence has been.
 The core directors of CF- Mark Merlino, Rod O'Reilly, and Daniel Exline- have not been involved in FC's management, nor as far as I can tell, were FC's founding management involved in CF before then.
 Some of FC's management structure (AA&E as a 'board' selecting a chairman each year) would appear to be a deliberate reaction to CF's management setup, though I can't prove that conjecture.